Chief Executive Officer, Massey Ventures Ltd

 D.Carlisle@massey.ac.nz | | +64 6 356 9099 | extn 83974

 Dan is postgraduate student at Massey University, studying a PhD in Marketing and manages Massey Ventures' marketing and communications.
-Prior to joining Massey Ventures, Dan was a research associate Consumer Insights Ltd and has experience in market research, brand diagnostics, and marketing communications.
+Prior to joining Massey Ventures, Dan was a research associate Consumer Insights Ltd and has experience in market research, brand performance metrics, and marketing communications.

 Board of Directors